 A.14.5.1.1.2 Test Requirements

-The UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 2.88s from the beginning of time period T2.The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.
+For test configuration 1, the UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 2.88s from the beginning of time period T2.

+For test configuration 2, the UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 5.76s from the beginning of time period T2.

+The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.

 The rate of correct events observed during repeated tests shall be at least 90%.